Joints 7 DOF

 • Integrates with MoveIt 2 for the ROS 2 planning scene

-• Replanning triggered automatically if a collision is detected mid-execution
+• Replanning starts automatically if a collision is detected during execution

 Inverse kinematics